-The costs of providing the various programs and administrative activities have been summarized on a functional basis in the Statements of Activities and in the Statements of Functional Expenses.
+The costs of providing the various programs and administrative activities have been summarized on a functional basis in the Statements of Activities and Changes in Net Assets and in the Statements of Functional Expenses.
 Accordingly, certain costs have been allocated between program and administrative expense based on management's estimate.